Advantages of Membership

 - The SDCVMA’s monthly newsmagazine, the Intercom, will keep you informed of current issues affecting veterinarians in practice and in San Diego.

-- Free classified advertising is available to members.
+- Free classified advertising is available to members on the SDCVMA website.

 - Emailed notices of product recall and safety alerts as well as meeting reminders and announcements of interest are provided in a timely manner, keeping you connected.

 - The Association has a process to address unlicensed activity locally, (i.e., chiropractors, dentists, groomers, pet shops, anesthesia-free dental services).
 We contact potential violators; maintain a database of information, and report all known potential violators to the Veterinary Medical Board and the CA Department of Consumer Affairs.

 - The Association provides a strong continuing education program enabling you to keep current without traveling and often without time away from the practice.
 Discounted Registration fees for members of the SDCVMA.